nicolov/nvaligi.github.io/content/blog/2015/2015-12-01 switching-to-static.md

 While undeniably solid, I felt that the `uwsgi` + `nginx` stack needed a bit more loving care that I had to give.
 All things considered, I'd rather be programming rather than writing configuration files or reading logs.

 At the same time, it looks like static site generators are everyone's new favourite open source project (after JS frameworks, of course).
 I've had good luck with [Pelican](https://github.com/getpelican/pelican) in the past, but prefer to keep the content in the database, not in a tree of text files.

+That's why I've decided to build a static site alongside Django, keeping the lovely admin interface and saving a lot of work in the process.

 ## Creating a static site with Django